9 Best Manual Coffee Grinders in 2023

 The grinding system itself is impressive for the price tag.
 The 38 mm size is fairly standard for hand grinders, but these ones are faster than most, getting through enough beans for a pour over in just over 30 seconds.
 It’s not precise enough to e a good espresso grinder, but the 36 settings will give you plenty of scope for experimenting with manual brewing methods.

 Where Timemore saves money on this grinder is by using some plastic parts on the inside, such as the stabilisers.
 While this might put some people off, it’s nothing to worry about, and actually makes the grinder even more lightweight.
+Read Home Grounds’ detailed Timemore C2 grinder review to learn more.
+We also reviewed its upgrade, the C3, here.

 One of the reasons people opt for manual grinders over electric ones is that they’re portable.
 But that doesn’t mean that every manual grinder is suitable for the rigours of life on the road.
 If you want to elevate your camp coffee experience, then you need a grinder built for the task.